-Top Law Firms Work To Protect Your Child’s Best Interests
+How Do Law Firms Work To Protect Your Child’s Best Interests?

 When resolving child custody disputes, family law judges will always do what they believe is in the child’s best interest.
 Basically, this means the judge will look at a number of factors to determine what type of custody arrangement will benefit the child the most.
 Some of the factors that may be taken into consideration include:

 - The parents’ mental and physical health

 - The relationship each parent has with the child

 - The parents’ work schedules and other commitments

 For example, if the child’s father works long hours and is required to frequently travel for work, he probably won’t have much time to spend with his child on the weekdays.
 As a result, the court may find that it is in the child’s best interest to spend most of their time with their mother and spend some weekends with his father.